0x736e6f776f776c/Python-Coffee-Machine/README.md

 **Enjoy ;)**

-**Transfered to new repository for privacy-related reasons, I originally made this project in 2018**
+**Transferred to a new repository for privacy-related reasons, I originally made this project in 2018**